gallegojm/Arduino-Ftp-Server/README.md

 How to use FtpServer on Arduino
 ===============================

-Tested with Ide 1.8.5 on Mega2560 and Due with ethernet module W5100, W5200 or W5500
+Tested with Ide 1.8.7
+On Mega2560 and Due with ethernet module W5100, W5200 or W5500
+On Esp8266 (Adafruit Feather Huzzah) with external SD card or internal flash system

 1) Download and install last versions of
    - Ethernet (2.0.0)
+   - SdFat (1.0.7)
-   - FatFs (1.0.7)
+   - FatFs
+   - FatLib (this include ExtFatFs and ExtSpiFfs)
 2) To test the access to the SD card is ok :
+   - verify the correct library is selected in FatLib.h
-   - load example libraries/SdFat/examples/SdInfo,
+   - load example libraries/FatLib/examples/FatLibDemo or SpiFfsFatLibDemo,
    - verify that SD_CHIP_SELECT has the correct value (Chip Select for SD card reader),
    - run
 3) Download and install
-   - FtpServer
+   - FtpServer (this include ExtStreaming, modified Streaming library)
 4) To test Ftp Server:
-   - restart ide
-   - load libraries/examples/FtpServerTest,
+   - load libraries/examples/FtpServerTest or Esp8266FtpServerTest,
    - verify that CS_SDCARD, P_RESET, mac[] and serverIp have the correct values,
+   - for Esp8266, set the correct value for ssid and password
    - run
    - annotate in the Ide serial monitor the IP your router assign to the Ftp Server
-   - open a session in a Ftp client (user "arduino", password "Due", protocol set to normal FTP server (no encryption), select single data connection mode when available)
+   - open a session in a Ftp client (user "arduino", password "text", protocol set to normal FTP server (no encryption), select single data connection mode when available)